ChenDelong1999/ITRA-Documentations/source/Contents/example-usage/clip-finetuning.md

 conda activate ITRA
 cd path/to/ITRA/
 export PYTHONPATH="$PYTHONPATH:$PWD/itra"
-ulimit -n 100000 # occasionally the dataloader get stuck due to multiprocessing deadlocks, maybe it can reduce the chance.
-I'm not totally sure...
 ```

 Then we can start to fine-tune a CLIP on MS-COCO captions 2017 training set (118k images).
 The results should be compared with the [paper-with-code leaderboard](https://paperswithcode.com/sota/cross-modal-retrieval-on-coco-2014).
 Our baseline setting are listed as follows, we use a single-node machine with 8 NVIDIA GeForce 2080ti GPUs for training, one training epoch takes about 3.5 minutes.